-When is the Best Time to Go to the Galapagos?
+When is the best time to visit the Galapagos Islands?

 When is the best time to go to the Galapagos, weather-wise?

-Hot Season (January through May)
+Hot Season (December through May)

 - Higher precipitation and warmer temperatures

-○ Daily, intermittent and refreshing rainfall
+- Daily, intermittent, and refreshing rainfall

 - Bright sunlight, vibrant colors, sultry heat

 Dry Season (June through November)

 - Silver skies and very comfortable weather conditions

 There are also two transitional periods that occur as seasons overlap.
 These are November through January and May through July.
 These are very popular times to visit the Galapagos, especially in the latter period, moving from the hot season into the dry, as is evident by the greater number of visitors.
 Each season signals shifts in sea currents and vegetation that frame important moments in the lives of marine and land animals, well worth observing up close and in person.